 - When you see the message “Start Pump?” press YES.

-- If you do not change the batteries while they are low, the alarm will sound and the amber (orange) light will no longer flash.
+- If you do not change the batteries while they are low, the alarm will sound and the orange light will no longer flash.
 Change the batteries as described above.

 What will happen if the pump runs low on medicine in the cassette or bag?

-Your child’s medical team will try to keep the medicine from running low in the pump by ordering more before the cassette or bag is empty.
-If your child is an outpatient, he must return to the clinic at the appointed time to make sure the cassette or bag can be changed before it is empty.
+The care team will try to keep the medicine from running low in the pump by ordering more before the cassette or bag is empty.
+If outpatient, your child must return to the clinic at the appointed time to make sure the cassette or bag can be changed before it is empty.
 A clinician must make all cassette and bag changes.
 These can be done in the hospital (inpatient or clinic) or at home by a home health or hospice nurse.